Bright-2010/Bright-Code/README.md

-# Bright Code — Full Terminal UI Clone
+# Bright Code — Agent Tools

 This project is a Bright Code-style CLI clone built with React + Ink + TypeScript, with a complete terminal UI (TUI).